 Some decades ago, Rudolf Flesch's book Why Johnny Can't Read startled the world of public education.
 Flesch's book pointed to an alarming trend among America's children.
-Simply put, Flesch said: Many of them couldn't read.
-Not well, anyway.
+Simply put, Flesch said: "Many of them cannot read.
+Not well, anyway."
 In his book, Flesch attempted to trace the roots of this educational embarrassment.
 Then, he suggested ways to reverse the tide of functional illiteracy.

 A recent George Barna survey showed that, in a typical week, 22% of evangelical Christians do not read the Bible at all.
 Another thirty percent read it only once or twice a week.
 The reason?
 People say regular Bible reading is hard to maintain, that busy schedules and lack of a good reading plan hinder their Bible reading.
 Others say Bible study is boring and not life-related.

-For many people, direct encounters with the Word have given way to books about the Bible that "guarantee" immediate application to life.
+For many people, direct encounters with the Written Word have given way to books about the Bible that "guarantee" immediate application to life.
 It has become easy to let others tell us what the Bible says.
-However, when Christians go to a best-selling Christian book or to a commentary rather than to the Bible itself, they miss out on direct contact with God's Word.
+Tragically, when Christians go to a best-selling Christian book or to a commentary rather than to the Bible itself, they miss out on direct contact with God's Word.

-Today, many adult church members are "biblically illiterate" -- lacking the skills, confidence, and even the incentive to read the Bible as a daily guide for life.
-Today, I have to wonder if we Protestants -- by our lack of Bible reading and study -- are making proper use of that right to read the Bible which so many people sacrificed to make possible.[ see article on Biblical illiteracy ]
+Today, many adult church members are "biblically illiterate" – lacking the skills, confidence, and even the incentive to read the Bible as a daily guide for life.
+Today, I have to wonder if we Protestants — by our lack of Bible reading and study — are making proper use of that right to read the Bible which so many people sacrificed to make possible.[ see article on Biblical illiteracy ]

 What can churches do to reverse the rising tide of biblical illiteracy?
 Here are some strategies: